 The results of a mobile workforce

-It took just a few years for MEX to become fully integrated into workplace functionality and culture.
-Almost all major PBX vendors in the region now have built-in support for Mobile Extension to keep up with demand and efficiency is at an all-time high.
-Standard mobile phones and SIMs have replaced the desk phone as well as DECT and rolling out hardware to users has never been simpler or more cost-effective.
-We were able to shape the way a nation communicated and when the dust had settled, MEX had emerged as one of the most impactful technologies the sector had ever seen
+It took only a few years for MEX to become fully integrated into workplace functionality and culture.
+Almost all major PBX vendors in the region added built-in support for Mobile Extension to keep up with demand and efficiency hit an all-time high.
+Fast forward to today and standard mobile phones and SIMs have replaced the desk phone as well as DECT and rolling out hardware to users has never been simpler or more cost-effective.
+We were able to shape the way a nation communicated and when the dust had settled, MEX emerged as one of the most impactful technologies the sector had ever seen.